ThomasGraceman/ThomasGraceman.github.io/_posts/mst_jekyll_post.md

 So let's get to the algorithm.
 We sample $r = \mathcal{O}(\frac{1}{\epsilon^2})$ vertices at random uniformly.
 We have vertices $u_1, \ldots, u_r$.
 For each vertex $u_i$, we set $\beta_i$ to be equal to zero, then we flip a coin, and if the conditions were satisfied (spoiler: in the condition we are ruling out the extreme cases!), then take the first step of a BFS from $u_i$.
 By the first step, the authors clarified that it is visiting vertex $u_i$ and its $d_{u_i}$ neighbors.

-Then each other time, resume BFS to double the number of visited edges, till we complete the algorithm—namely, seeing every vertex in a component.
+Then each other time, resume BFS to double the number of visited edges, till we complete the algorithm namely, seeing every vertex in a component.
 Then we set the parameters!
 And then we aggregate a set of approximated parameters to approximate $c$, namely $\hat{c}$.

 Let $S$ denote the set of vertices that lie in components with fewer than $W$ vertices, all of which are of degree at most $d^*$.
 We have $|S| \leq n$.